Bojarajan073/data-version-control/README.md

 dvc --version

-If DVC is installed correctly, the command will display the installed DVC version.

 1. Initialize Git

-If the project is not already a Git repository, initialize Git:
+If Git has not already been initialized:

 git init